 If you plan to pursue this career, you must look at the benefits this field has:

 You meet new people of different ages and backgrounds.
-If you are a people person, this could be an opportunity to make positive connections with people, which could even lead to firm friendships.
+If you are a people person, this could be an opportunity to make positive connections, leading to firm friendships.

 The feeling when your client likes your job and appreciates it is inexpressible.
 It brings you a great sense of accomplishment and emotional fulfilment.

 Creativity is an integral component of the Nail technician job.
 If you have an artistic flair, you can find immense opportunities to put your creative skills to the best use.

 The career lets you decide your work hours and workplace based on your need and convenience.
 You enjoy flexibility in terms of working hours and the number of clients you serve daily.

 The employment opportunities are endless in this fun and dynamic industry.
 Many nail technicians also work in the hospitality and tourism industries.
 Every cruise ship, boutique hotel, and resort nowadays offers a wide range of beauty services and treatments.

 When working in this role, the sky is the limit on how much you can earn and progress.
 Your success depends on the skills, credibility, experience, and hard work you infuse into this profession.

 Depending on the salon you work for, you may expect to perform the following duties daily: